Requirements & Expectations Scholar Handbook

 1. Students who enter the Schreyer Honors College in the spring of second year via the Paterno Fellows Program may count honors credits taken in the previous (fall) semester toward their 9-credit second-year requirement.
 For all other students, honors credits taken prior to formal entrance to the Schreyer Honors College may not be counted toward honors requirements except for ENGL or CAS 137, which if taken in the previous summer will count toward all honors requirements.

-2. The summer between second and third years may be counted toward either the second-year or the third-year/fourth-year credit requirements as needed.
+2. The summer between second and third years may be counted toward either the lower division or the upper division credit requirement as needed.

 3. For first-year-entering Scholars graduating in three years, the total honors credit requirement may be reduced to 26, defined as 12 credits in the first year and 14 in the last two years.
 For Scholars graduating in 3.5 years, the usual requirements apply.
 For students starting at campuses that do not offer Rhetoric and Civic Live (ENGL/CAS 137H/138T) in their first year, the requirement is 23, defined as 9 credits in the first year and 14 in the last two years.